 The Board of Trustees of the Iron Workers District Council of Southern Ohio & Vicinity Benefit Trust is pleased to provide you with this updated Plan Document and Summary Plan Description (SPD), which contains current benefits information.
 This SPD serves as the Plan Document.
-The benefits described in this booklet are effective February 1, 2015.
+The benefits described in this booklet are effective January 1, 2023.
 This SPD replaces and supersedes prior SPDs.
 The Plan provides coverage for Active and Retired Participants and their Dependents.
 There are different plans of benefits for Retirees and their Dependents before and after Medicare eligibility begins.
 The Plan has contracted with a third party to administer medical and prescription drug benefits for Actives and Non-Medicare Retirees, and a third party to provide a Medicare Advantage PPO Plan for Medicare Retirees.
-Please refer to the latter part of this booklet for details of the third party administrators for the Active and Non-Medicare Retiree medical program, and the Medicare program.
+Please refer to the latter part of this booklet for details of the third-party administrators.